perxpective/Cybersecurity-Therapy/README.md.md

 ## Q: Where TF are Year 1 Notes
 Sorry I do not have them, as I wrote them on paper when I myself was Year 1 and I did not know Markdown exists until like Year 2 (bruh)
+I would remake my Year 1 notes here, but why TF would I do that?
+It doesn't ma

 ## Q: What app do you use to make your notes?
 I use Obsidian, a markdown editing app.
 I use an extension in Obsidian to auto-push my commits over to this therapy repo :)